Skip to content

 What Is Heroin, and How Does It Work?

 Heroin—also known as diamorphine and diacetylmorphine—is a potent, rapidly acting, and highly addictive semi-synthetic opioid drug.
-It comes as a tar-like substance, brown or white powder, or off-white granules that can be smoked, injected, or snorted.
+It is a tar-like substance, brown or white powder, or off-white granules that can be smoked, injected, or snorted.

 As an illicit opioid, heroin has not been FDA-approved for any medical use and cannot be obtained legally.
 Its street names include Dope, H, Junk, and Brown Sugar.
 Heroin is often cut with other substances—including fentanyl, veterinary anesthetic xylazine, or even rat poison—to intensify its effects and reduce costs, further increasing the risk of opioid overdose.